gndrmnn/nodepool/doc/source/configuration.rst

 cloud-images
 ~~~~~~~~~~~~

-Each cloud-image entry in :ref:`labels` refers to an entry in this section.
+Each cloud-image entry in :attr:`labels` refers to an entry in this section.
 This is a way for modifying launch parameters of the nodes (currently only
 config-drive).